jamesrwilliams/flagpole/README.md

 ### Publishing

 Publishing a flag enables it for every user that visits your site, this includes logged-out users.
 Any user can publish a feature as long as it has been marked as stable by setting the `stable` property to `true` in the flag registration block.
-This acts as a safety net allowing theme developers mark features ready for publication.
+This acts as a safety net allowing theme developers to mark features ready for publication.

 E.g.